 Most cheeses fall into one of these four categories:

 - For a fabulous cheese platter, try to include different flavors and textures by choosing one cheese from each category.

 - Here are some of my favorites from each category:

 - A sure way to get a range of different flavored cheeses on your plate is by choosing cheeses that are made from different types of milk (goat, sheep, cow).

 - Splurge a little when you’re creating a cheese platter, especially when it’s a holiday.
 You want to serve specialty cheeses that you don’t eat regularly.

-- If are serving the cheese as a hors d’oeurve, then you should plan on 1-2 ounces of EACH cheese per person.
+- If you are serving the cheese as an hors-d’oeuvre, then you should plan on a total of 2-3 ounces of cheese for each person.

-- If cheese is the main thing being served, you should plan on 3-4 ounces of EACH cheese per person.
+- If the Charcuterie Plate is the main item being served, then you should plan on a total of 4-5 ounces of cheese per person.

 - Don’t crowd the cheese platter, no one wants to feel clumsy because their knuckles are bumping into a cheese while trying to cut the one they want.